 - Education and training

-The closest NSW ambulance service is located 12.1kms away in the nearby town of Taree.
+The closest NSW Ambulance Service station is located in the nearby town of Taree.

 Wingham offers young families a few options suitable for children from 6 weeks to school aged, for family day care, long day care and preschool.
 For more information on child care facilities, please click here.